webpack/webpack.js.org/content/guides/public-path.md

 };
 ```

-### Set value on the fly
+### On The Fly

-Another possible use case is to set the public path on the fly. webpack exposes
-a global variable that let's you do that, it's called `__webpack_public_path__`.
-So in your application entry point, you can simply do this:
+Another possible use case is to set the `publicPath` on the fly. webpack exposes a global variable called `__webpack_public_path__` that allows you to do that.
+So, in your application's entry point, you can simply do this:

 ```js
 __webpack_public_path__ = process.env.ASSET_PATH;